Kid A: Recording

 In March, Radiohead moved to Medley Studios in Copenhagen for two weeks, which were unproductive.
 The sessions produced about 50 reels of tape, each containing 15 minutes of music, with nothing finished.
 In April, Radiohead resumed recording in a mansion in Batsford Park, Gloucestershire.
 The lack of deadline and the number of incomplete ideas made it hard to focus, and the group held tense meetings.
 They agreed to disband if they could not agree on an album worth releasing.
 In July, O'Brien began keeping an online diary of Radiohead's progress.

-Radiohead moved to their new studio in Oxfordshire in September.
-In November, Radiohead held a live webcast from their studio, featuring a performance of new music and a DJ set.
+Radiohead moved to their newly completed studio in Oxfordshire in September.
+In November, Radiohead held a live webcast from the studio, featuring a performance of new music and a DJ set.
 By 2000, six songs were complete.
 In January, at Godrich's suggestion, Radiohead split into two groups: one would generate a sound or sequence without acoustic instruments such as guitars or drums, and the other would develop it.
 Though the experiment produced no finished songs, it helped convince O'Brien of the potential of electronic instruments.

 On 19 April 2000, Yorke wrote on Radiohead's website that they had finished recording.
 Having completed over 20 songs, Radiohead considered releasing a double album, but felt the material was too dense, and decided that a series of EPs would be a "copout".
 Instead, they saved half the songs for their next album, Amnesiac, released the following year.
 Yorke said Radiohead split the work into two albums because "they cancel each other out as overall finished things.
 They come from two different places."
 He observed that deciding the track list was not just a matter of choosing the best songs, as "you can put all the best songs in the world on a record and they'll ruin each other".
 He cited the later Beatles albums as examples of effective sequencing.
 Agreeing on the track list created arguments, and O'Brien said the band came close to breaking up: "That felt like it could go either way, it could break ...
 But we came in the next day and it was resolved."
 The album was mastered by Chris Blair in Abbey Road Studios, London.